 Managing Vibrio risk

-The Eurofins Food & Feed Testing laboratories support you in the secure and sustainable preservation of pathogenic Vibrio strains, ensuring the reliability of your analyses, regulatory compliance, and control of microbiological risks.
+Eurofins Food & Feed Testing laboratories support you in the secure and sustainable preservation of pathogenic Vibrio strains, ensuring the reliability of your analyses, regulatory compliance, controlled microbiological risks.

 Key services